Installing/Deleting .deb Packages on Linux

 2. Get the File Name

-Once you've found the file, right click its thumbnail and press Properties.
-This will open up some additional information including the name of the file.
+Right click the file's thumbnail and press Properties.
 Select the filename and copy it with Ctrl + C. Make sure you've copied the entire filename, including the .deb file extension.

 3. Open the Command Line